-Sprint's 5G network is ramping up.
-After ending May with the launch of service in Atlanta, Dallas, Houston and Kansas City, Sprint's network expanded to additional markets, with nine cities now boasting some 5G coverage.
+The Sprint 5G network spent most of 2019 ramping up.
+After ending May of last year with the launch of service in Atlanta, Dallas, Houston and Kansas City, Sprint's network expanded to additional markets, with ten cities now boasting some 5G coverage.

-Atlanta, Dallas, Houston and Kansas City were the first to get 5G coverage from Sprint, with Chicago joining the party in July.
+Atlanta, Dallas, Houston and Kansas City were the first to get 5G coverage from Sprint, with Chicago joining the party in July 2019.
 On Aug.
-27, Los Angeles, New York City, Phoenix and Washington D.C., joined Sprint's 5G party.
+27, Los Angeles, New York City, Phoenix and Washington D.C., became part of Sprint's 5G network.

 This question highlights the fundamental difference between Sprint’s 5G service and everyone else’s — and unfortunately, it’s not a difference that totally works to the carrier’s favor.